rustybird/qubes-app-split-browser/README.md

 ## Logins

-Login credentials are stored in an arbitrarily deep directory tree, `~/.local/share/split-browser/logins/` (TODO: set up an automounted encrypted filesystem?), where each directory has a `urls.txt` file containing patterns, one per line.
+Login credentials are stored in an arbitrarily deep directory tree, `~/.local/share/split-browser/logins/`, where each directory contains a `urls.txt` file with patterns, one per line.
 A pattern's first letter decides how it is interpreted:

 First letter | Type           | Scope
 :-----------:|----------------|-------------------------------------------------